lowRISC/opentitan/hw/ip/i2c/doc/_index.md

 - Byte-formatted register interface with two separate queues, one for holding read data, the other for holding bytes to be transmitted (addresses or write data)
 - Direct SCL and SDA control in "Override mode" (for debugging)
 - SCL and SDA ports mapped to I/O via the pinmux.
-- Interrupts for FIFO overflow, target NACK, SCL/SDA signal interference, timeout, and unstable SDA signal levels.
+- Interrupts for FIFO overflow, target NACK, SCL/SDA signal interference, timeout, unstable SDA signal levels, and transaction complete.

 <sup>1</sup> lowRISC is avoiding the fraught terms master/slave and defaulting to host/target where applicable.